-The Company is a property investment company that acquires residential properties that it leases to Heylo Housing Provider Limited (HHRP), a fellow subsidiary, which in turn on leases those properties on a part buy - part rent basis to the Heylo Group's customers.
+The Company is a property investment company that acquires residential properties that it leases to Heylo Housing Registered Provider Limited (HHRP), a fellow subsidiary, which in turn on leases those properties on a shared ownership basis to the Heylo Group's customers.
 HHSB also leases directly to third party tenants under Your Home product.

-Details of the Company's objectives and policies for financial risk management and its exposure to credit risk, interest rate cash flow risk, capital risk management, liquidity risk, inflation risk, contract risk, Covid 19 and climate change are provided in the Principal risks and uncertainties section of the Strategic report.
+Details of the Company's objectives and policies for financial risk management and its exposure to credit risk, interest rate cash flow risk, liquidity risk are provided in the Principal risks and uncertainties section of the Strategic report.